cacpmw/flexbox/README.md

 ![cover](cover.png)

-I have cloned a old twitter layout as a flex box training project.
+I have cloned an old twitter layout as a flex box training project.
 All positioning and alignment were done with only flex box.